 This is the print version, and shipping charges apply.
 It also is available in a digital version with no shipping charges.

 A 20% quantity discount will be applied if you are a member (or join now) and order 10 or more of this publication.
 If you need to order more than the maximum number in the drop-down list below, change the quantity once you have added it to your shopping cart.

 This book finally makes detailed material available on equity compensation in LLCs.
-It not only explains all the issues around LLC equity compensation but also includes a set of sample plan documents in digital format.
+It not only explains all the issues around LLC equity compensation but also includes a set of sample plan documents in Microsoft Word format.

 In the second edition, the book has been substantially revised and expanded.
 The chapter on equity interests in LLCs was completely rewritten and expanded by a team of experienced attorneys.
 The same team replaced the single plan document in the first edition of the book with a new, complete set of plan documents.
 Additionally, chapter 6 has been added, discussing communicating with employees about equity.
 Finally, the chapter on accounting has been updated.

 Format: Perfect-bound book, 98 pages

 Edition: 2nd (April 2013)